 - Applicants must request such recommendations from within the online system.
 The recommenders will respond through the online system.

 - Applicants should request letters of recommendation from their references, those letters will be submitted into the online system.
 Please note: The online application system does not require a letter of reference.
 However, the HESA leadership program strongly recommends that all applicants request that their recommenders submit completed letters of reference into the online system.
 Students who do not have letters may be at a disadvantage in the application process.

 - As required by WMU, international applicants must provide proof of English competency, unless they have successfully completed either four years of upper secondary school or one year of full-time tertiary (university-level) education.
 See WMU English language requirements for more information.
 There are no conditional admissions for international applicants.

 - English proficiency scores may be reported within the online application system and official scores must be sent to WMU.

 - Desired minimum English language proficiency scores for this M.A. include: 6.5 on IELTS; 227 on TOEFL (CBT), 567 on TOEFL (PBT), or a 86 on TOEFL (iBt), with the following minimum subscores on the TOEFL (iBT): 20 in reading, 20 in listening, 24 in speaking, and 22 in writing.

 - Students not meeting these minimum desired scores will not be considered for conditional admission.

-Questions about the application process or the online graduate application form can be directed to the Ms. Diane Bourgeois in the Department of Educational Leadership, Research and Technology graduate office at (269) 387-3893.
+Questions about the application process or the online graduate application form can be directed to the graduate admissions coordinator in the Department of Educational Leadership, Research and Technology graduate at (269) 387-3893.